 Oasis Board Member Biographies 2019-2020

-- Steve Johnson, CFP: President and founder of Oasis Community of West Michigan.
-Steve is a Certified Financial Planner® practitioner and the owner of Envision Media Group LLC, the production entity of the podcast “Navigating Life As We Know It.”
+- Steve Johnson, CFP: President Steve co-founded OASIS along with Grace Smith and Lynn Surdock.
+Steve is a retired Certified Financial Planner® and the owner of Envision Media Group LLC, the production entity of the podcast “Navigating Life As We Know It.”
 Prior to his retirement in 2015, Steve worked primarily with special needs families helping them plan for their own futures as well as the financial security of their special needs children.
-In 2015, Steve was appointed by the Governor to the Michigan Developmental Disabilities Council.
+In 2015, Steve was appointed to the Michigan Developmental Disabilities Council.
 Steve and his wife Kerry are the parents of five adult children.
 Their son, Lliam, has cerebral palsy, autism and epilepsy.
 In the course of his work with special needs families over the years, Steve identified with several of their heartfelt and persistent concerns.
 “We all want our children to enjoy a life of choice within a supportive community, surrounded by friends and opportunities for personal growth.
 It is the Vision and Mission of OASIS Community of West Michigan to help them create such a life.”

 - Grace A.M.
 Smith, R.A., LEED AP: Oasis Vice-President.
 Grace is a founding member of Oasis Community of West Michigan and currently serves as its Vice-President.
 She is an architect who brings to the group long term planning and organization skills, an understanding of housing development, and many years of experience as a project manager.
 Grace serves as President of SEPAC (the Special Education Parent Advisory Committee) for Rockford Public Schools, is a representative to PASE (Parent Advisors for Special Education) for KISD (Kent Intermediate School District), and chairs the Our Treasures Parent Network.
 Her son has unbalanced genetic translocation and is cognitively impaired.
 Through Oasis, it is her desire to help lead him to a path of independence and a life of successfully accomplishing the goals he sets for himself.